CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 ## Evaluation

 There will be two rank lists, one based on listening tests and the other on objective metrics.
+It is fine to submit two systems, one optimised for the listening panel and one for the objective metrics.

 ### Listening tests